Paper Bags

 Cosmetics packaging is unforgiving in a small way.
 The products are often dense, compact, and made of glass, heavy cream jars, or rigid cartons.
 That means the bag does not just hold volume; it carries concentrated weight.
 A lightweight bag may work for samples or sachets, but the same spec can fail quickly with a heavier retail kit.

-Thickness also changes how the package reads at point of sale.
+At point of sale, thickness changes the story fast.
 A thin bag wrinkles easily and can make a good product feel cheaper than it is.
 A properly built bag stands straighter, holds the gusset shape, and gives a cleaner impression at checkout.
-In beauty retail, that visual control matters.

 Overbuilding is also a risk.
 Thicker is not automatically better.
-Too much board can make the bag bulky, harder to fold, and more expensive to ship.
-It can also feel stiff in a way that clashes with a softer beauty brand.
-The right thickness is the one that meets load, look, and handling needs without adding unnecessary cost.
+Too much board can make the bag bulky, harder to fold, and more expensive to ship, and it can also feel stiff in a way that clashes with a softer beauty brand.
+The best spec is the one that meets load, look, and handling needs without adding unnecessary cost.

 GSM, caliper, and board structure